MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 1. Select + Create new environment under ENVIRONMENT.
 (Image)

-If you've more than one environment, you need to select an existing environment to create the new environment.
+If you have more than one environment, you need to select an existing environment to create the new environment.

 ### Target environment

-Teams Toolkit prompts you to select a target environment when you've multiple remote environments.
+Teams Toolkit prompts you to select a target environment when you have multiple remote environments.

 (Image)